Liang-yc/fn_playground/README.md

 -----
 `Fashion-MNIST` is a dataset of [Zalando](https://github.com/zalandoresearch/fashion-mnist)'s article images—consisting of a training set of 60,000 examples and a test set of 10,000 examples.
 Each example is a 28x28 grayscale image, associated with a label from 10 classes.  `Fashion-MNIST` is intended to serve as a direct **drop-in replacement** for the original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) for benchmarking machine learning algorithms.
 It shares the same image size and structure of training and testing splits.

 In this repo, I try to do some experiments with `Fashion-MNIST` dataset.
+(I do some experiments with `Cifar-10` dataset either.)

 ## Training Schedule
 -----